Marketing-Suite/ios-sdk/ReadMe.md

 ```

 At this point the SDK is ready.
 You need to request permissions for user notifications and register for a DeviceToken via the following code.

+> Note:  You must enable  your application for Push Notifications in the capabilities section of your project settings.

 Swift